alexanderlarsen/Saneject/README.md

 At runtime, on `Awake()` (with `[DefaultExecutionOrder(-10000)]`), the `SceneGlobalContainer` adds all its references to the `GlobalScope`.

 Only one `SceneGlobalContainer` is allowed per scene - it's created automatically during scene injection and manual creation is not allowed.
+If another instance of the same type is registered, the registration fails and an error is logged.
+The original instance remains.

-#### Global Binding API
+#### Global binding API

 Register global singletons in the `Scope` using the following methods.